-To program the VR settings, refer to the SPI-Compatible Digital Interface (DIS = 0) section and the I2C-Compatible Digital Interface (DIS = 1) section.
-The part has an internal power-on preset that places the wiper at midscale during power-on, simplifying the fault condition recovery at power-up.
-In addition, the shutdown (\overline{SHDN}) pin of AD5263 places the RDAC in an almost zero-power consumption state where Terminal A is open circuited and the wiper W is connected to Terminal B, resulting in only leakage current consumption in the VR structure.
+To program the VR settings, refer to the interface sections of the previous pages.
+The part has an internal power-on preset that places the wiper at midscale during power-on, which simplifies the fault condition recovery at power-up.
+In addition, the shutdown \$\overline{SHDN}\$ pin of AD5263 places the RDAC in an almost zero power consumption state where Terminal A is open circuited and the wiper W is connected to Terminal B, resulting in only leakage current consumption in the VR structure.
 During shutdown, the VR latch settings are maintained or new settings can be programmed.
-When the part is returned from shutdown, the corresponding VR setting is applied to the RDAC.
+When the part is returned from shutdown, the corresponding VR setting will be applied to the RDAC.

-Figure 45.
+Figure 44.
 AD5263 Equivalent RDAC Circuit